AGR dues: TDSAT says public, private sector cos cannot be treated differently | Law-Order

 Further, it said there is no legal basis for giving exemptions to companies generating only a small portion of their revenue from licensed services while denying it to those generating a large portion of their revenue from such activities.

-''The difference in ratio of revenue from licenced qua non-licenced activities cannot be a germane and relevant basis for change of adjusted gross revenue terms for some licencees (PSUs) and thus create two classes amongst licencees holding the same licence,'' the bench said.
+''The difference in the ratio of revenue from licensed qua non-licensed activities cannot be a germane and relevant basis for change of adjusted gross revenue terms for some licensees (PSUs) and thus create two classes amongst licensees holding the same license,'' the bench said.

-Regarding the argument that the apex court judgement mentioned only telcos and not ISPs and others even though they too had a similar clause in their licences, the tribunal said DoT can restrict the scope of the apex court judgement to those holding mobile and universal access licences.
+Regarding the argument that the apex court judgment mentioned only telcos and not ISPs and others even though they too had a similar clause in their licenses, the tribunal said the DoT can restrict the scope of the apex court judgment to those holding mobile and universal access licenses.

-''...the impugned demands of licence fee etc raised on the petitioners by the DoT by including revenue from non-licenced activities in AGR on the basis of judgment dated November 19, 2020, are set aside.
+''...the impugned demands of license fee etc raised on the petitioners by the DoT by including revenue from non-licensed activities in AGR based on the judgment dated November 19, 2020, are set aside.

-''The respondents will have the liberty to raise revised demands by treating the petitioners at par with the exempted PSUs having licence to provide Internet services,'' TDSAT said.
+''The respondents will have the liberty to raise revised demands by treating the petitioners at par with the exempted PSUs having a license to provide Internet services,'' the TDSAT said.